 Timing an Event

-A purple highlight underneath a time means it was imported from your FAT system.
+A purple highlight underneath a time indicates it was imported from your FAT system.
 To view the times imported from LIF file, make sure you're in Results (as opposed to Seeding) mode in RunMeet.

 Updating Start Lists